Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust MCP

 Now, given $A\subset B\subset [m]$, let $\bx^A$ and $\bx^B$ be the binary representations of $A$, $B$, respectively.
 From \eqref{eq:th1-eq2} we have, for any $j \in [m]\backslash B$

 which is equivalent to $f^{\WC}(A \cup \{j\}) - f^{\WC}(A) \geq f^{\WC}(B \cup \{j\}) - f^{\WC}(B)$, implying the submodularity as desired. \end{proof}

-So, Theorems \ref{thm:monotonicity} and \ref{thm:submodularity} above tell us that the robustness preserves the submodularity and monotonicity from the deterministic MCP.
-As a result, under a cardinality constraint $|S|\leq C$, a greedy heuristic can guarantee a $(1-1/e)$ approximation solution to the robust problem (Corollary \ref{coro:co1} below) \citep{Nemhauser1978analysis}.
+\mtien{The submodularity and monotonicity imply that,} under a cardinality constraint $|S|\leq C$, a greedy heuristic can guarantee a $(1-1/e)$ approximation solution to the robust problem (Corollary \ref{coro:co1} below) \citep{Nemhauser1978analysis}.
 Such a greedy heuristic can start from an empty set and keep adding locations, one at a time, taking at each step a location that increases the worst-case objective function $f^{\WC}(S)$ the most.
 The algorithm stops when the maximum capacity is reached, i.e., $|S| = C$.
 This greedy algorithm runs in $\cO(mC)$.